th3pi/CS370-Team-TBA/README.md

   - [x] Signed Tanjimul H. Bhuiyan 12/20/2020
 2. Matthew Rodriguez
-> I, Matthew rodriguez, certify that my temmates have all worked hard on this project and were a pleasure to work with.
-Not being able to work with them in person made it a bit difficult, but it was still a good experience.

-- [x] Signed Matthew Rodriguez 12/20/2020
-3. Carlos Aucacama
 > Honor statement here

 - [ ] Not yet signed
+3. Carlos Aucacama
+> I, Carlos Aucacama, certify that my team provided me with an experience unlike one that I would've experience working on this project alone.
+I have learned alot from all of them as a collective group.
+The only aspect that was missing was the face to face interaction, given the fact that it this is my first major coding project it was challenging but not impossible.
+So I'd like to thank them for the opporunity to be apert of this team.

+- [x] Signed by Carlos Aucacama 12/20/2020
 4. Joseph Cabrera
 > I, Joseph Cabrera, certify that my teammates were exactly the kind of people for the job, and without them I would not have been able to have this experience or come close to this level of completion.
 The lack of face-to-face communication, as much of a drawback as it was, did not stop them from contributing their hardest to the tasks at hand.
 I hope to work with them again on future projects.